warnov/azure-docs-powershell/azurermps-4.4.1/AzureRM.KeyVault/New-AzureRmKeyVault.md

 also grants permissions to the currently logged on user to add, remove, or list keys and secrets in the key vault.

-Note: If you see the error **The subscription is not registered to use namespace 'Microsoft.KeyVault'** when you try to create your new key vault, run **Register-AzureRmResourceProvider -ProviderNamespace "Microsoft.KeyVault"** and then rerun your **New-AzureRmKeyVault** command.
+Note: If you see the error <strong>The subscription is not registered to use namespace 'Microsoft.KeyVault'</strong> when you try to create your new key vault, run **Register-AzureRmResourceProvider -ProviderNamespace "Microsoft.KeyVault"** and then rerun your **New-AzureRmKeyVault** command.
 For more information, see Register-AzureRmResourceProvider.